SomeUserName1/concept_hierarchy_formation_in_property_graphs/README.md

     - Neighbours, types of neighbours, type of relationships, cumulative relationship, ...
 - [ ] How much do we need to sample to get a correct hierarchy?
 Or how many distinct labels do we need?

-### Previously:
-- [x] Data: Synthetic node instances with one attribute, namely a field called labels containing a set of labels.
-- [x] Algorithms: As many as applicable from SKlearn and PyClustering
-- [x] Features used to cluster: label sets
-- [x] Experiments with varying noise

 ### Now:
 - [x] Data: LDBC SNB generator